necolas/normalize.css/README.md

 Normalize.css is intended to be used as an alternative to CSS resets.

-It is suggested that you read through the `normalize.css` file and customise it to meet the design requirements of a project rather including it as a "black box".
+It's suggested that you read the `normalize.css` file and consider customising it to meet your needs.
+Alternatively, include the file in your project and override the defaults later in your CSS.

-If you prefer to use a different CSS formatting style, consider using a tool like [Procssor](http://procssor.com/).

-If you would like to minify the file, you can use a tool like this [online CSS compressor using YUI Compressor](http://www.refresh-sf.com/yui/) or perform the minification as part of your build process.

 Browser support
 -----------